 Another example is a team that over time has seen the participation of the brightest minds in the world, The Royal Society of London.
 The Society is committed to a common goal: the advancement of science.
 Under his leadership in the 1700s, Sir Isaac Newton asserted the Society’s dominant role in science.
 With the help of Edmond Halley, the Society published Newton’s Principia Mathematica.
 It is one of the most influential books of all time describing the action of gravity.
 Through the Society’s photographic expeditions of the solar eclipse in 1919, astronomers confirm Albert Einstein’s relativity theory.
 Today, the Society fosters international scientific cooperation, innovative research, and better communication between scientists and the public.

 Members of great teams listen, communicate, and connect.

 Google led a research initiative on the qualities of the best teams, Project Aristotle, and concluded that the best teams are those whose members listen to one another and show sensitivity.

 In NASA 1969 Apollo 11, for example, the team had over 400,000 scientists, engineers, and technicians.
-The astronauts of that mission were Whilst Neil Armstrong, Buzz Aldrin and Michael Collins.
-These men made it a point of visiting the laboratories where these scientists, engineers, and technician worked in order to establish the human connection with the people on whose hands they were entrusting their lives.
+The astronauts of that mission were Whilst Neil Armstrong, Buzz Aldrin, and Michael Collins.
+These men made it a point of visiting the laboratories where these scientists, engineers, and technicians worked in order to establish the human connection with the people on whose hands they were entrusting their lives.

 The Manhattan Project, despite the controversial team’s purpose and extreme secrecy (developing an atomic bomb during WWII), is considered another of the most impactful teams in history.
 It is said that communication and collaboration made it one of the most effective teams.